Latin Responses Webinar

 For serving the traditional Roman Mass

-Louis Tofari regularly hosts a 4-week curriculum as a webinar for boys and men to learn the acolyte's Latin responses of the traditional Roman Mass.
+Louis Tofari regularly hosts a 4-week program as a webinar for boys and men to learn the acolyte's Latin responses of the traditional Roman Mass.

-This uniquely integrated course includes a review of:
+This unique course consists of presentation slides and integrates a review of:

 Liturgical Latin (more romano) and its pronunciation basics,

 Significance of the acolyte's prayers,

-important background information (about the Preparatory Prayers, psalms and their structure, saints in the Confiteor, etc.),
+Information about the Preparatory Prayers, psalms and their structure, saints in the Confiteor, etc.,

-explanations and practices of the associated gestures (Sign of the Cross) and reverences (bows)
+Liturgical gestures (Sign of the Cross) and reverences (bows).

-During the past 25 years, Mr. Tofari has developed a unique and well-rounded course for teaching the server's Latin responses, not only consisting of innovative training techniques, but also background information about the server's responses.
+During the past 25 years, Mr. Tofari has developed a unique and well-rounded course for teaching the altar server's Latin responses, not only consisting of innovative training techniques, but also background information about the server's responses.

-In this way, the server learns not only how and when to say the responses, but why, thereby appreciating the profound significance of these prayers used in the highest act of Catholic worship, the Mass.
+In this way, the student learns not only how and when to say the responses, but why, thereby appreciating the profound significance of these prayers used in the highest act of Catholic worship, the Mass.

 The next 4-week curriculum (12 sessions) will be hosted on Monday, Wednesday and Friday mornings from: